KARAN-D05/8-Bit-Breadboard-Computer/README.md

 3) [Bus System](registers_AND_bus)
 4) [ALU](ALU)

+## Module in Development and Testing phase
+- RAM

 ## Project Structure
 Each module will have its own folder containing:
 - A dedicated **README.md** explaining design, features, and usage